Street Fighter II: Champion Edition: Genesis/Mega Drive

-The Genesis/Mega Drive version, titled Street Fighter II': Special Champion Edition and released as (stylized as Street Fighter Plus) in Japan, was released on September 27, 1993 in North America, September 28, 1993 in Japan, and October 29, 1993 in Europe.
+The Genesis/Mega Drive version, titled Street Fighter II': Special Champion Edition and released as (stylized as Street Fighter Plus) in Japan, was first released in Japan on September 28, 1993, followed by North America the same month, and Europe on October 29, 1993.
 It is the first of two Street Fighter II versions for the console and is in a 24 megabit cartridge.
 A six-button control pad was made primarily for it.

 This version was originally intended to be a standalone port of Champion Edition, similar to the PC Engine version.
 The Genesis/Mega Drive version was announced in March 1993 and was originally intended for release around July 1993.
 However, the game's release was later delayed to September 1993 because the two prototypes in early 1993 did not satisfy the Capcom executives.
 Following the announcement of Street Fighter II Turbo for the SNES, Sega had ordered its version to be delayed so that Capcom could add all of the extra content from the Turbo version as well, resulting in the title change.

-Street Fighter II: Special Champion Edition was released as a plug and play system in 2005 as part of the "Play TV Legends" series by Radica.
+Street Fighter II: Special Champion Edition was released as a plug and play system in 2005 as part of the "Play TV Legends" series by Radica Games.
 It also includes the Genesis version of Ghouls 'n Ghosts.